Racing and all that jazz

 When Les is More...

 ...Innovation takes the wheel.
-Les Leston, an inventive pioneer, revolutionized not only motorsport but also the trajectory of sports branding - particularly in motorsport.
-His ground-breaking invention of flame retardant overalls transformed the landscape of racing safety and set the stage for Les Leston products to soar.
-With his is cheeky tongue in cheek advertising coupled with a vast network of connections in motorsport, it was no surprise that Formula 1 drivers swiftly embraced Les Leston gear, sparking a ripple effect that transformed the company into an automotive enthusiast's paradise.
+Les Leston, an inventive pioneer, revolutionised not only motorsport but also the trajectory of sports branding - particularly in racing.
+His ground-breaking invention of flame retardant overalls transformed the landscape of motorsport safety and provided a springboard to greater success.
+With his cheeky tongue-in-cheek advertising coupled with a vast network of connections in motorsport, it was no surprise that Formula 1 drivers swiftly embraced Les Leston gear, sparking a ripple effect that transformed the company into an automotive enthusiast's dream.
 A host of other sportsmen would follow suit using their fame to develop their own personal brands.

 les leston interviewing jackie stewart at the British grand prix after he won the race 1969